 The blazing hot temperatures then caused the wood siding of the Stebbins School to combust.
 In a matter of an hour shifting winds spread the fire from the north to south side of the building.
 Residents helplessly formed a bucket brigade from the nearby Norton Sound and tossed water on the school.

-116 miles to the north the Nome Volunteer Fire Department (NVFD) scrambled to respond to the fire.
+116 miles to the north, the Nome Volunteer Fire Department (NVFD) scrambled to respond to the fire.
 They sent eight firefighters, hoses, water couplings, and a water pump.
 The first team arrived around 8:45 p.m. with a second flight arriving around 9:15 p.m.
-The crews promptly got to work and installed a water pump in the ocean water.
+The crews promptly got to work and installed a water pump near the beach.

 “We were like, ‘well the schools done’, now let’s save the portables,” Scalisi explained.
 “Then we were like ‘the portables are done, now let’s save the rest of everything else’ so that’s when we took bold action and we started pushing everything in.

 Tapraq’s crew moved massive amounts of dirt to establish a perimeter.
-In coordination with NVFD they successfully prevented any further spread.
-By 2:00 a.m. the fire- and the school it claimed- were reduced to a smoky pile of wood beams and sheets of metal.
+In coordination with NVFD, they successfully prevented any further spread.
+By 2:00 a.m. the fire- and the school it claimed- was reduced to a smoky pile of wood beams and sheets of metal.

 Moving Forward